openHPI/proformaxml/SECURITY.md

 ## Supported Versions

-To receive fixes for security vulnerabilities it is required to always upgrade to the latest version of proforma.
+To receive fixes for security vulnerabilities it is required to always upgrade to the latest version of proformaxml.
-See https://github.com/openHPI/proforma/releases for the latest version.
+See https://github.com/openHPI/proformaxml/releases for the latest version.

 ## Reporting a Vulnerability